aperconti/data_flow_paper/README.md

 ## Areas to improve:
 * Change DB from a non-relational DB to a relational DB.
 The data in this project would be more highly utilized if relationships were drawn.

-* The flow is very fragmented currently which could make trouble shooting difficult.
-Orchestration tools such as Apache Airflow, or Dagster would allow for increased visibility in trouble shooting.
+* The flow is very fragmented currently, which could make troubleshooting difficult.
+Orchestration tools such as Apache Airflow, or Dagster would allow increased visibility in troubleshooting.